AliciaFrame/ML_with_GDS/README.md

 Added [browser guide](https://neo4j.com/developer/guide-create-neo4j-browser-guide/) to allow to repeat/share the example

 Can either:
-1) Run from .html if you host it
+1) Run from existing .html files in browserguide hosted under a web server
-2) Build from adocs and using render.sh
+2) Build from adocs using render.sh